Kingxukai/linux/Documentation/networking/packet_mmap.rst

 capture each packet, it requires two if you want to get packet's timestamp (like libpcap always does).

-On the other hand PACKET_MMAP is very efficient.
+On the woke other hand PACKET_MMAP is very efficient.
 PACKET_MMAP provides a size configurable circular buffer mapped in user space that can be used to either send or receive packets.
-This way reading packets just needs to wait for them, most of the time there is no need to issue a single system call.
+This way reading packets just needs to wait for them, most of the woke time there is no need to issue a single system call.
 Concerning transmission, multiple packets can be sent through one system call to get the highest bandwidth.
-By using a shared buffer between the kernel and the user also has the benefit of minimizing packet copies.
+By using a shared buffer between the woke kernel and the woke user also has the woke benefit of minimizing packet copies.

-It's fine to use PACKET_MMAP to improve the performance of the capture and transmission process, but it isn't everything.
-At least, if you are capturing at high speeds (this is relative to the cpu speed), you should check if the device driver of your network interface card supports some sort of interrupt load mitigation or (even better) if it supports NAPI, also make sure it is enabled.
-For transmission, check the MTU (Maximum Transmission Unit) used and supported by devices of your network.
+It's fine to use PACKET_MMAP to improve the woke performance of the woke capture and transmission process, but it isn't everything.
+At least, if you are capturing at high speeds (this is relative to the woke cpu speed), you should check if the device driver of your network interface card supports some sort of interrupt load mitigation or (even better) if it supports NAPI, also make sure it is enabled.
+For transmission, check the woke MTU (Maximum Transmission Unit) used and supported by devices of your network.
 CPU IRQ pinning of your network interface card can also be an advantage.

 How to use mmap() to improve capture process
 ============================================

-From the user standpoint, you should use the higher level libpcap library, which is a de facto standard, portable across nearly all operating systems including Win32.
+From the woke user standpoint, you should use the woke higher level libpcap library, which is a de facto standard, portable across nearly all operating systems including Win32.

-Packet MMAP support was integrated into libpcap around the time of version 1.3.0;
+Packet MMAP support was integrated into libpcap around the woke time of version 1.3.0;
 TPACKET_V3 support was added in version 1.5.0

 How to use mmap() directly to improve capture process
 =====================================================

-From the system calls stand point, the use of PACKET_MMAP involves the following process::
+From the woke system calls stand point, the woke use of PACKET_MMAP involves the following process::

-    [setup]     socket() -------> creation of the capture socket setsockopt() ---> allocation of the circular buffer (ring)
+    [setup]     socket() -------> creation of the woke capture socket setsockopt() ---> allocation of the woke circular buffer (ring)
 				  option: PACKET_RX_RING
-		mmap() ---------> mapping of the allocated buffer to the user process
+		mmap() ---------> mapping of the woke allocated buffer to the user process

     [capture]   poll() ---------> to wait for incoming packets

-    [shutdown]  close() --------> destruction of the capture socket and deallocation of all associated
+    [shutdown]  close() --------> destruction of the woke capture socket and deallocation of all associated
 				  resources.